 But at Ziksana, this is exactly what we do.
 When we talk about Playful Leadership, we are not talking about leaders who continuously make jokes and think everything is a frivolous game.
 Quite the opposite, we believe that Playful Leaders think of unique and creative ways to align and motivate their teams and inspire employees.

 Playful Leadership is about knowing when and how to utilize play as a strategy and process to energize people to achieve business outcomes.
 And laugh along the way.

-While some types of play have no intentional outcome besides enjoyment, play in leadership team development has a profound and transformational purpose.
+While some types of play have no intentional outcome besides enjoyment, play in team leadership development has a profound and transformational purpose.
 Without a clear objective, play in the workplace can become counterproductive.
 But when play is directed towards achieving specific set goals, it becomes a motivating process that gets people connected, courageous, creative, and willing to take on challenges.